UniversalScalableFirmware/documentation/source/2_universal_payload.rst

    Slim Bootloader is an open source system firmware implementation that adopts the modular initialization followed by payload launch approach of system firmware design.
-Slim Bootloader project provides both the initialization phases as well as the OsLoader payload, but it also supports launching of different payloads.
-Open source Slim Bootloader uses BSD + Patents License.
+Slim Bootloader provides both the initialization phase and OsLoader payload, and it also supports launching of different payloads.
+Open source Slim Bootloader uses a BSD + Patents License.

    https://slimbootloader.github.io/

    **coreboot**

-   coreboot is a project to develop open source boot firmware for various architectures.
-It follows the design philosophy of minimum necessary initialization followed by payload. coreboot is released under GNU's General Public License (GPL).
+   Coreboot is a project to develop open source boot firmware for various architectures.
+It follows the design philosophy of minimum necessary initialization followed by payload.
+Coreboot is released under GNU's General Public License (GPL).

    https://www.coreboot.org/